 5 Foods that Can Cause Bloating and Gas

-I am going to use a combination of specific foods and food groups to keep this short and sweet for you.
-When it comes to doing an elimination ensure you’re working with a physician.
-Especially if there is an underlying gut dysbiosis!
+I will use a combination of specific foods and food groups to keep this short and sweet for you.
+When it comes to eliminating, ensure you’re working with a physician, especially if there is an underlying gut dysbiosis!

 This includes foods that have one or more types of sugar that are difficult for us to digest.
 FODMAPS stands for Fermentable Oligosaccharides Disaccharides, Monosaccharides, and Polyols.
 These are naturally occurring in vegetables, fruit, dairy, legumes, and sugar substitutes.